JetBrains/amper/docs/Setup.md

 Fleet + KMP comes with Amper plugin.

 ## Prepare the environment
 - Install and configure the latest JDK 17+.
+- If you have Gradle installed, make sure you use Gradle 8.1 or later.
 - Install and configure the latest Android Studio for Android samples.
 - Install and configure the latest Xcode for iOS samples.